kachurovskiy/nanoels/README.md

 - Make sure that stepper motor and ELS are turned off using the lathe emergency power off switch
 - Test the automatic stop and other ELS functionality before relying on it
 - **In case of unexpected movements, disengage the half-nut or use the emergency power off switch**
-- **ELS buttons might not respond when stepper is working**

 ## Turning

-- Select the desired pitch using `-` and `+` buttons or `0.05mm`, `1mm` and `2mm` shortcut buttons in the top row
+- Select the desired pitch using `-` and `+` buttons or `0.10mm`, `1mm` and `2mm` shortcut buttons in the top row
 - Turn on the lead screw using the `ON` button
 - Start the lathe spindle
-- **Warning: it's not currently possible to turn `OFF` the ELS while spindle is running due to Arduino Nano limitations**
 - Stop the lathe spindle when done
 - Turn off the lead screw using the `ON` button

 ## Automatic stops

 - Move the carriage with the help of ELS to the desired stop position
-  - Moving the carriage manually may introduce a small error due to backlash
-- Set the stop using the `L STOP` button
+- Set the stop using e.g. `L STOP` button
-- Use ELS to move to another stop position and press `R STOP`
+- Hold `RIGHT` to move to another stop position and press `R STOP`

 Now you can:

 - Use lathe forward/reverse spindle movements to move the carriage between the stops
 - Use `LEFT` and `RIGHT` buttons to move the carriage ~1mm (possibly more when required to stay on the thread) within the stops in either direction when spindle is not turning
-  - Moving exactly onto the stop with `LEFT` and `RIGHT` buttons is not currently supported, carriage will only go to the closest thread position to the stop

 Setting only one stop is also supported.
 Stops aren't lost when `ON` button is clicked or pitch is changed.

 ## Carriage movements

-- Make sure the cutting tool is not goign to contact the material and there's room to move the carriage physically
+- Make sure the cutting tool is not going to contact the material and there's room to move the carriage physically
 - Use `LEFT` and `RIGHT` buttons to move the carriage ~1mm (possibly more or less when required to stay on the thread) when spindle is not turning
 - If stops are set, they will be respected

-Using `LEFT` and `RIGHT` buttons is not possible when the spindle is turning.
+Using `LEFT` and `RIGHT` buttons is not supported when the spindle is turning and ELS is on.

 ## Losing the thread